Westinghouse Air Brake Company: History

 The Westinghouse Air Brake Company was established by George Westinghouse in 1869.
 In 1889, the Air Brake plant was moved to Wilmerding, Pennsylvania, a small farming town located 14 mile outside of Pittsburgh.
 At the time, was only inhabited by about 5,000 people.
 Socialism was strong in Wilmerding, and it was thought to be “The Ideal Town” for the company because of its location immediately adjacent to the Pennsylvania Railroad and its mainly blue-collar inhabitants.
-In the 1890s, the Air Brake Company employed 3,000 citizens from the surrounding Pittsburgh area, but the bulk of its workforce consisted of the firm's employees lived in the vicinity of Wilmerding.
+In the 1890s, the Air Brake Company employed 3,000 citizens from the surrounding Pittsburgh area, but the bulk of its workforce consisted of employees who lived in the vicinity of Wilmerding.

 Wilmerding developed rapidly around this new and growing company, and the town soon became known for this industry.
 A little under one third of its population was somehow related, and more often than not one would end up raising their children in the same home that they were raised in.
 Local business prospered as well.
 Many of the passengers that were departing from or coming into Wilmerding stopped to shop at these stores along the narrow sidewalk before heading home.

 Working conditions at the Westinghouse Air Brake Company (WA&B) were more than adequate, and the company instituted new policies for its employees.
 For example, in 1869, it was one of the first companies to institute a 9-hour work day and a 55-hour work week, at a time when typical working days spanned between 10 and 12 hours (and sometimes more), and where a 60-hour work week was only considered moderate.
 WA&B also got the reputation for being the first industry in America to adopt half holidays on Saturday afternoons.
 Various benefit options were also instituted in order to improve the working and living conditions of the firm's employees.